-The public pension benefits range from 500 euro in the Slovak Republic to 2,300 in Luxembourg.
-The pension contributions by the employee and the employer, as indicated at the x-axis, range from 15 up to 33% of the gross wage.
-This shows the size of the differences.
+Fragmented pension savings and a lack of transparency about the outcome of future pension benefits, makes people wary.
+In their search for job market opportunities, they will tend to look within their own countries rather than go across the border to a neighbouring EU country unless wages are significantly higher (such as between the east and the west of the EU, for instance).
 A worker who is mobile and switches jobs within the EU is not only faced with huge differences in the public pension schemes, but also a wide variety of private schemes across EU-countries.
 Private schemes are even more varied, as some countries have mandatory and other non-mandatory schemes, again with different sizes of contributions and different associated benefit outcomes.
-The accumulated pension entitlements on retirement are thus a patchwork of different schemes.
+The accumulated pension entitlements on retirement are thus a patchwork of different schemes (see Adema and Ladaique, 2009).
 Even if there is an overview of the pension benefits available this is not easy to understand.